RobRendell/gTove/README.md

     players would need to be able to pull image and json data (currently read directly from Drive) from the GM client...
 * Cog button in LHS menu to open the current tabletop's settings?
 * Style options for movement paths.
 Option to use the grid colour of the starting map?
-* Right-click drag rotation is a bit flaky in direction rotated (e.g. click above the midpoint of a map and rotate)
 * Side-view UI to organise maps vertically, group maps into the same level vs. separate levels.
 * Make a pass through the UI's text to consistently use "piece" to mean miniature or template.
 * Repositioning map - drop shadow on next map below